PrincetonUniversity/SPECFEMPP/docs/cookbooks/example_02.rst

 Wave propagration through fluid-solid interface
 ===============================================

 This example simulates the fluid-solid example with flat ocean bottom from `Komatitsch et. al. <https://doi.org/10.1190/1.1444758>`_.
+This example demonstrates the use of the ``xmeshfem2D`` mesher to generate interface between 2 conforming material systems and the setting up absorbing boundary conditions.

 Meshing the domain
 ------------------